ThomasBrouwer/kmeans_missing/README.md

 We iterate until no points change cluster anymore.

-The cluster assignments can then be retrieved as a numpy array of arrays from KMeans.cluster_assignments.
+The cluster assignments can then be retrieved as an from KMeans.cluster_assignments, or as a matrix from KMeans.clustering_results.